 Nonsteroidal anti-inflammatory drugs (including ibuprofen) may rarely increase the risk for a heart attack or stroke.
 This effect can happen at any time while taking this drug but is more likely if you take it for a long time.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
 Do not take this drug right before or after heart bypass surgery (CABG).

 This drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
-This effect can occur withoutwarning at any time while taking this drug.
+This effect can occur without warning at any time while taking this drug.
 Older adults may be at higher risk for this effect.

-Stop taking ibuprofen and get medical help right away if you notice any of these rare but serious side effects: black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, slurred speech, sudden vision changes.
+Stop taking ibuprofen and get medical help right away if you notice any of these rare but serious side effects: black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, trouble speaking, sudden vision changes.

 Talk to your doctor or pharmacist about the benefits and risks of taking this drug.

 Ibuprofen is used to relieve pain from various conditions such as headache, dental pain, menstrual cramps, muscle aches, or arthritis.
 It is also used to reduce fever and to relieve minor aches and pain due to the common cold or flu.
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 It works by blocking your body's production of certain natural substances that cause inflammation.
 This effect helps to decrease swelling, pain, or fever.If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.Check the ingredients on the label even if you have used the product before.
 The manufacturer may have changed the ingredients.
 Also, products with similar names may contain different ingredients meant for different purposes.
 Taking the wrong product could harm you.

 How to use Nuprin Tablet